nikmash711/nikkie-pawfiles-client/README.md

 - [ ] 1.
 User can change their password
 - [ ] 2.
 Users can see other user's Pawfiles (read-only) via a link
 - [x] 3.
 Users can edit/delete their posts, reminders, update their pet's profile photo, etc.
-- [ ] 4.
-Users will only be logged out after a certain amount of time, not every time they refresh or leave the browser (implement auth stuff)
+- [x] 4.
+Users will only be logged out after a certain amount of time, not every time they refresh or leave the browser
 - [x] 5.
 When requests are sent via a GET method, they will be queried to the end of the url so the user can click back or search their history (use React Routers)
 - [ ] 6.
 Users can search for vets in their area (Yelp api?)
 - [ ] 7.
 User can directly upload a photo or file from their computer (for posts or profile photo) and not via an external link (that way they can upload files/records etc.) Can do this by either using GridFs, or saving that file to another db (like AWS), and storing a ref to it in my db.
 - [ ] 8.
-Reminders can include a time, and can even push notifications to the user (to their notification center) - like for daily pills (https://medium.com/@jasminejacquelin/integrating-push-notifications-in-your-node-react-web-app-4e8d8190a52c)
+Reminders can push notifications to the user (to their notification center) - like for daily pills (https://medium.com/@jasminejacquelin/integrating-push-notifications-in-your-node-react-web-app-4e8d8190a52c)
 - [ ] 9.
 Use some of these pet puns throughout the app: https://www.lifelearn.com/2016/02/24/the-jumbo-reference-list-of-pet-puns/
 - [ ] 10.
 Parts of the design (and puns) will change based on whether it's a cat vs dog, male vs female.
 Design will hopefully look like an actual timeline
 - [ ] 11.
 "See more" at bottom of timeline to load more posts so db doesn't load all of them at once